Please confirm topic selection

 • summary

-• Sacroiliac Joint Dysfunction is a degenerative condition of the sacroiliac joint resulting in lower back pain.
+• Sacroiliac joint dysfunction is a degenerative condition of the sacroiliac joint resulting in low back pain

-• Diagnosis is made clinically with pain just inferior to the posterior superior iliac spine that is made worse with hip flexion, abduction, and external rotation.
+• Diagnosis is made clinically based on pain just inferior to the posterior superior iliac spine that is worsened with hip flexion, abduction, and external rotation

 • Epidemiology